Eyestrain seems to be part and parcel of our modern lifestyle where we seem to be staring at screens more and more.

 The Pomodoro technique involves working for 25 minutes and then taking a 5 minute break.
 It’s important, though, that you then look away from your screen for those 5 minutes.
 Take a moment to stretch your legs, make a cup of tea or get a glass of water, or simply climb a flight of stairs to clear your mind before you sit down to work again.

-Meditation and exercise is a good way to rest your eyes as they are not focusing on one spot at one distance only and, while you are meditating, your eyes will be closed and your eyes will be able to rest in this way as well.
+Meditation is a good way to rest your eyes, as most meditation techniques doesn’t involve you focusing on one spot at one given distance only, there are exceptions like the candle gazing technique trataka.
+Moreover while you are meditating, your eyes will most often be closed and they will be able to rest in this way as well.
 Not to mention both of these are good for your health holistically as well!

 Even just meditating for five or ten minutes can make a world of difference to your mood and your eyes.